-62. The benefits of addressing the current restrictions would be significant.
+The benefits of addressing the current restrictions would be significant.
 Annual potential revenues lost have been conservatively estimated at some USD 21 million, with annual additional costs incurred total c.
 USD 27 million.
 Based on these figures, the foregone (and thus potential) value added to the sector is estimated to be USD 48 million.
 This represents some 0.5 percent of 2011 Palestinian GDP.
-Please see Annex 1 for methodological details.
+Please see appendix A for methodological details.

-VII.
 Cosmetics

-63. The economic potential offered by the Dead Sea includes cosmetics.
+The economic potential offered by the Dead Sea includes cosmetics.
 Taking advantage of the therapeutic qualities of some Dead Sea minerals, both Israel and Jordan have developed sizeable cosmetics industries.
-Quantifying the benefits that can be ascribed to Dead Sea minerals is not easy,81 but we know that some 50 companies in Israel produce cosmetic products relying primarily on Dead Sea salts and minerals.
-The largest one of them, Ahava, exports to about 30 countries and generates annual revenues of about USD 150 million.82 According to the Israel Trade Commission, the total exports of the Israeli cosmetics industry amounts to USD 165 million per year.83 The counterpart industry is much smaller on the Jordanian side with some estimates putting total annual sales at USD 30 million.84 Success in the cosmetics industry depends in particular on marketing and branding, at which Ahava excels.
+Quantifying the benefits that can be ascribed to Dead Sea minerals is not easy, 57 but we know that some 50 companies in Israel produce cosmetic products relying primarily on Dead Sea salts and minerals.
+The largest one of them, Ahava, exports to about 30 countries and generates annual revenues of about USD 150 million.58 According to the Israel Trade Commission, the total exports of the Israeli cosmetics industry amounts to USD 165 million per year.59 The counterpart industry is much smaller on the Jordanian side with some estimates putting total annual sales at USD 30 million.
+60 Success in the cosmetics industry depends in particular on marketing and branding, at which Ahava excels.
 Ahava's example illustrates the potential that exists for entrepreneurial Palestinian businesses with access to the base materials.
 Several factors could work to the advantage of potential Palestinian entrants into the global cosmetics market.
-First, the global demand for natural cosmetics products is expanding sharply
+First, the global demand for natural cosmetics products is expanding sharply and is expected to rise from USD 7.6 billion in 2012 to USD 13.2 billion in 2018.61 Second, barriers to entry in the cosmetics industry are not large-it is an industry characterized by monopolistic competition.
+Third is the availability of cheap and unique raw materials.
+Fourth, the industry would benefit from the know-how accumulated by successful Palestinian pharmaceutical manufacturers.
+Last but not least, there is scope for cooperation with the Israeli cosmetics industry; Israeli companies appear to be interested in working with Palestinian companies to help them gain access to lucrative Arab and other predominantly Muslim markets.
+62